NNiT: Width-Agnostic Neural Network Generation with Structurally Aligned Weight Spaces: Introduction

-To resolve this, we rethink the role of Graph HyperNetworks (GHNs)~\cite{zhang2020graphhypernetworksneuralarchitecture, knyazev2021parameter} and apply them as both a data source generator and a mechanism for aligning weight space.
+Consequently, to resolve this limitation, we rethink the role of Graph HyperNetworks (GHNs)~\cite{zhang2020graphhypernetworksneuralarchitecture, knyazev2021parameter} and apply them as both a data source generator and a mechanism for aligning weight space.
 GHNs propagate information over the architecture graph and generate layer parameters in fixed order, anchored at an input node with task features.
 In our implementation of the GHN, we use a CNN decoder, which imposes an explicit locality bias in the weight-space.
 This results in weights with consistent local spatial correlations across the population.
-On the other hand, standard Stochastic Gradient Descent (SGD) typically produces functionally equivalent solutions with arbitrary permutations resulting in unaligned parameter space.
+On the other hand, the standard Stochastic Gradient Descent (SGD) typically produces functionally equivalent solutions with arbitrary permutations resulting in unaligned parameter space.
 The GHN-induced parameter distribution thus provides the local structure needed for patch-based tokenization and width-agnostic transfer.

-Building on this alignment, we introduce NNiT, which formulates neural network synthesis as a single multimodal sequence modeling task.
+Building on this alignment, we introduce the Neural Network Diffusion Transformer (NNiT), illustrated in Figure~\ref{fig:intro}, which formulates neural network synthesis as a single multimodal sequence modeling task.
 NNiT tokenizes aligned weight tensors into $p \times p$ patches, replacing global vectors with spatially correlated tokens.
-This representation makes generation width-agnostic: widening a layer just corresponds to generating additional patches without changing the tokenization scheme.
-NNiT therefore learns a \emph{joint distribution over architectures and parameters}, allowing generation of unseen architecture-weight pairs and the zero-shot synthesis of weights for user-specified structures.
+This representation makes generation width-agnostic---widening a layer just corresponds to generating additional patches without changing the tokenization scheme.~An NNiT therefore learns a \emph{joint distribution over architectures and parameters}, allowing generation of unseen architecture-weight pairs and the zero-shot synthesis of weights for user-specified structures.